 \subsection{Comparison with Existing Results}

-To the best of our knowledge, our paper is the first to establish uniformly valid Bahadur representations for partitioning-based $M$-estimators at the level of generality allowed for in Theorem \ref{theorem: bahadur-repres}, and the implied convergence rates in Corollaries \ref{coro: convergence} and \ref{coro: Mean Square Rate of Convergence}.
-The restriction on the tuning parameter $h$ required by the theorem is seemingly minimal: when the envelope of the generalized residual $\psi(y_i,\eta(\mu_0(x_i));q)$ is sub-Gaussian (or its $\nu$-th moment is bounded with a large $\nu$), we roughly only need $1/(nh^d) \asymp K/n = o(1)$, up to $\polylog(n)$ terms.
+The results in this section establish uniformly valid Bahadur representations for partitioning-based $M$-estimators at a high level of generality (Theorem \ref{theorem: bahadur-repres}), which imply the convergence rates in Corollaries \ref{coro: convergence} and \ref{coro: Mean Square Rate of Convergence}.
+The restriction on the tuning parameter $h$ required by the theorem is seemingly minimal: when the envelope of the generalized residual $\psi(y_i,\eta(\mu_0(\bx_i,q));q)$ is sub-Gaussian (or its $\nu$-th moment is bounded with a large $\nu$), we roughly only need $1/(nh^d) \asymp K/n = o(1)$, up to $\polylog(n)$ terms.
 Having noted this, verification of the high-level consistency assumption $\|\widehat\bbeta(q)-\bbeta_0(q)\|_\infty=o_\P(1)$ in the sub-Gaussian case may require a more stringent condition on $h$, as discussed in Section \ref{sec: consistency}.
-In the best scenario (e.g., an unconnected basis is used), the ``minimal'' restriction $1/(nh^d) \asymp K/n = o(1)$ suffices, while in the worst scenario we need at most $1/(nh^{2d}) \asymp K^2/n = o(1)$, up to $\polylog(n)$ terms.
+In the best scenario (e.g., an unconnected basis is used), the minimal restriction $1/(nh^d) \asymp K/n = o(1)$ suffices, while in the worst scenario we need at most $1/(nh^{2d}) \asymp K^2/n = o(1)$, up to $\polylog(n)$ terms.

-The rest of this section discusses precisely how our results improve on prior literature.
+The rest of this section discusses precisely how our results improve on the prior literature.